MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ## France driver's license number
-This sensitive information type entity is only available in the EU Driver's License bundle.
+This sensitive information type entity is available in the EU Driver's License Number sensitive information type and is available as a stand alone sensitive information type entity.

 ### Format